Stop using the Bechdel Test to Measure Feminism

 “Consumers will now be able to select what entertainment they consume based on how successfully it treats women like human beings.”

 Except, no, because the Bechdel Test does not measure “how successfully a film treats women like human beings.”
-In fact, using the Bechdel Test like this might make things worse, because simply following the tenets of the Bechdel Test to create a movie you want deemed acceptable by feminists is not enough and, frankly, kind of insulting.
+In fact, using the Bechdel Test like this might actually make things worse, because simply following the tenets of the Bechdel Test to create a movie you want deemed acceptable by feminists is not enough and, frankly, kind of insulting.

 Why should I stop using the Bechdel Test to evaluate feminism in media?